shortpupper/beeware/docs/tutorial/tutorial-5/iOS.rst

           path: iOS/

-Then after the action builds you'll go to the action tab in the repository you the should see a green arrow with the .yml file name then you click the name and i there you should get a thing that says at Artifacts under that there should be a zip file called helloworld that contains the iOS directory build
+Then after the action builds you'll go to the action tab in the repository you the should see a green arrow with the .yml file name then you click the name and in there you should get a thing that says at Artifacts under that there should be a zip file called helloworld that contains the iOS directory build.
+But if you want just the .app you can go to 'helloworld/Xcode/Hello World/build/Debug-iphonesimulator/Hello World.app'.

 Next steps
 ==========